Flax/Linseed Oil ...and Yellowing

 This heat-processed linseed oil has some other attributes: It now exhibits a higher gloss as well as an amazing 'wetting ability' when mixed with pigments to create oil paint --much better than the freshly-pressed oil.
 This heat-processed and still low-viscosity linseed oil produces good upstanding paint that does not level as would happen with the use of standoil.
 Additionally, the paint created dries to touch in three-days.
 The downside?
 Well, unfortunately, this processed oil still yellows considerably after drying -- though not as much as the fresh oil.
 That noted, I quickly found that if the oil is put through the hi-heat process a second time, then it becomes no more yellowing than walnut oil.

-I call this double-cooked flaxseed oil "Heat-Processed Linseed Oil";and I now offer it to painters [$16.50 per 60 mil. bottle] As far as I have found, this linseed oil is unique to my own limited manufacture; there is nothing like it available elsewhere.
+I call this double-cooked flaxseed oil "Heat-Processed Linseed Oil"; and I now use it in the formulation of various historical mediums and varnishes I offer to painters --such as my 19th Century Copal Painting Medium.
+As far as I have found, this linseed oil is unique to my own limited manufacture; there is nothing like it available elsewhere.

 A simple demonstration of how these new linseed oils perform